 What’s a Chord?

-A chord is a set of three or more notes played together to produce a desired sound.
+A chord is a set of three or more notes played together to produce the desired sound.
 Using chords you can play most any popular song, it’s just a matter of finding out which chords to play and in what order.
 Below is a chord chart showing some of the most common chords you’ll run into, with the right-most string being the bottom string on the ukulele when you’re looking down on it from a playing position.

 Most Popular Ukulele Chords